darkwyld/SimpleESI/README.md

 There are currently 21356 players in EVE Online.
 ```

 **What it does:** the object is being used to get the game's current status as well as data on 3 item types.
-The ids for the items are being provided as an array together with a pattern from which it forms the requests.
+The id's for the items are being provided as an array together with a pattern from which it forms the requests.
 The requests are then executed.
-Once completed does it print the names and ids of the items, and last but not least, the number of players online.
+Once completed does it print the names and id's of the items, and last but not least, the number of players online.

 The `get()`-method allows to queue multiple requests and can create them automatically when given an array and a pattern.
 The values of the passed array are being inserted at the position of the marker (`~`-sign).
 The returned data is stored as an array in the variable and the values of the array become the keys to the responses.
 The line: